rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 - amqp-password= yourAMQPPassword
 ```

 The producer is an Open Liberty application that sends a message to DEV.QUEUE.1 upon triggering its endpoint /app-producer/system/producer.
 If the consumer is running and configured to listen for incoming messages on the channel DEV.QUEUE.1, it will automatically consume the message.
-For each  Consumer's incoming message a reply is produced to DEV.QUEUE.2 where the producer is listening for incoming messages.
+For each  Consumer's incoming message a reply is produced to DEV.QUEUE.2 where the producer is listening for incoming replies.

 The SmallRye version used is 4.3.0 which includes in its dependecy tree MicroProfile Reactive Messaging 3.0.
 The microprofile configuration can be found in ./resources/META-INF/macroprofile-config.properties for both the producer and consumer and it enables the reactive messaging as exaplined below.